rajeshpleti/SITHARAMA/elysiumanalytics.md

 To automate Kibana, you can export dashboards as JSON using the import and export dashboard APIs.
 It is important to export dashboards with all references needed.

+## 8. Data Collection and Ingestion :

+*   Elysium Analytics provides a scalable, robust and flexible architecture, delivered as a service, that assures secure and reliable collection, parsing and loading of 	any type of log data as well as network traffic data into a cloud scale data lake built on top of Snowflake’s data warehouse.
+*   Elysium SaaS solution is truly a cloud scale security analytics platform that removes the barriers from ingesting, contextualizing, searching, analyzing, and storing log data with a cost-effective and low-risk service

+*  Elysium SaaS offering licensed on a usage basis, lowering cost and removing financial risk and provides a low price for storage, and compute is billed by the minute 	of usage.
+*   Additionally, Elysium provides open platform with no vendor lock-in, customizable analytics models, as well as APIs for end user development of analytics models.

+*   Elysium supports, developed a broad library of Collectors, Parsers and Plug-ins that allows you to collect and load all security related data as well as data for context and enrichment into our data lake.
+Our data collection is delivered as a cloud service; all you need to do is to point your data sources to our infrastructure and we will take of it from there.

+1. Collect your data/ Shippers

+With integration to all your security and log sources, Elysium Analytics automatically collects all the data you need from any source; cloud, on-prem, or SIEM solution.
+Leveraging Kafka, Logstash, Beats, and Nifi.

+Collect all your enterprise network and endpoint device logs for full visibility to all activity across all layers of your network.

+Collect all log data from your all your security devices, on-premises and cloud implementations for a consolidated view of all activity across all your security solutions and retain the data for as long as you need to.

+2. Connect to your data
+Combine all your on-prem IT logs, enterprise network logs, cloud logs and network traffic data into one scalable data lake and combine your in-cloud and on-prem data silos into one scalable Snowflake data lake.

+3. Parse your data
+Parse, map, and group your data, in Elysium Analytics Open Data, Model for full context and fast, analytics.
+Parse legacy device data sources in Logstash and modern data sources in JSON

+4. Enrich your data

+Enrich data in real time with Identity, Asset, Geolocation,Threat Intelligence, as well as data from lookup tables built into the storage platform data pipeline,

+Context enrichment adds event and non-event contextual information to security event data in order to transform raw data into meaningful insights.
+User typically enrich with geo data, asset lookup data, and more.

+5. Load your data
+lake is billed by the second and can be configured to continuous loading or batch loading.
+Since you are billed by the compute resources you consume, you can configure frequency and capacity based on what your needs are

+6. Add Threat Intel to your data

+Enrich your data with Threat Intel and get a broad view of the threat landscape external to your organization allowing your security team to more effectively detect threats, measure overall relevant risk exposure, and become more effective at mitigation.
+We have implemented a RESTful API as well as STIX & TAXII support for simple ingestion into our data lake.

+7. Cloud Apps
+Collect, aggregate and analyze logs from any cloud application source.
+Simple setup.
+Get insights  from all your cloud applications, infrastructure, and devices.